CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq.md

 The `rabbitmq-exchange` variable holds the name of the exchange in RabbitMQ that MailerQ uses to publish all messages to.
-If not explicitly set, MailerQ uses an exchange with the name "mailerq".
-You do not have to craete the exchange yourself.
+If not explicitly set, MailerQ uses an exchange with an empty name.
+You do not have to create the exchange yourself.
 If the exchange does not exist MailerQ at startup, RabbitMQ automatically creates the exchange.